bhandarisca/House-Price/README.md

 # On May 29
 we added new code for eda using statistics

-# on July we updated the ersion
+# We added new linear regression model to the repo